Voyage of the Zeno brothers: The letters

 The letters are divided into two parts.
-The first set contains letters from Nicolò to Antonio.
-The second consists of letters from Antonio to their brother Carlo.
+The first part contains letters from Nicolò to Antonio.
+The second part consists of letters from Antonio to their brother Carlo.

-The first letters (from Nicolò to Antonio) tell how Nicolò set off in 1380 on a voyage from Venice to England and Flanders.
-Evidence exists that such a voyage took place, and that Nicolò returned to Venice around 1385.
+The first letters (from Nicolò to Antonio) tell how Nicolò began in 1380 a voyage from Venice to England and Flanders.
+Evidence exists that such a voyage occurred, and that Nicolò returned to Venice around 1385.

-In the letters, Nicolò describes being stranded on an island between Great Britain and Iceland called Frislanda, which is described as being larger in size than Ireland.
-By chance Nicolò is rescued by Zichmni, who is described as a prince who owned some islands called Porlanda off the southern coast of Frislanda, and who ruled the duchy of Sorant, or Sorand, southeast of Frislanda.
-It has been suggested that Frislanda is in fact a stand-in for the Faroe Islands, with individual islands mistakenly merged into a single landmass by Nicolò the younger, although Frisland and the Faroe Islands appear together on several maps, many hundreds of miles apart.
+In the letters, Nicolò describes being stranded on an island between Great Britain and Iceland named Frislanda, which is described as being larger in size than Ireland.
+By chance Nicolò is rescued by Zichmni, who is described as a prince who owned some islands named Porlanda off the southern coast of Frislanda, and who ruled the duchy of Sorant, or Sorand, southeast of Frislanda.
+It has been suggested that Frislanda is in fact a stand-in for the Faroe Islands, with individual islands merged mistakenly into a single landmass by Nicolò the younger, although Frisland and the Faroe Islands appear together on several maps, many hundreds of miles apart.

 Nicolò invites Antonio to come to Frislanda with him, which he does, staying for fourteen years.
-Under Zichmni's direction, Antonio attacks "Estlanda" (ostensibly the Shetland Islands, as indicated by similarities between placenames mentioned in the letters).
-Zichmni then attempts to attack Iceland.
+By Zichmni's direction, Antonio attacks "Estlanda" (ostensibly the Shetland Islands or a neighbouring island, as indicated by similarities between placenames mentioned in the letters).
+Zichmni then attempts to attack "Islanda" (Likely Shetland conflated with the name of Iceland).
 After finding it too well-defended, he attacks seven islands along its eastern side: Bres, Talas, Broas, Iscant, Trans, Mimant, and Damberc.
 All of these islands are fictitious.
 An alternative interpretation finds that in transcribing the letters the Zeno brothers' descendant mistook a reference to "Estlanda" for "Islanda" or Iceland, thus accounting for both the presence of those superfluous islands off Iceland and the mysterious absence of an equal number of islands off of the Shetland Islands.
 Further evidence in support of this claim is the similarity of placenames in the Zenos' "Islanda" to placenames in modern‐day Shetland, for instance the island of Bressay for "Bres", and Danaberg sound near Lerwick for "Damberc".